 Hepatic laboratory abnormalities were primarily Grade 1 or 2 and were generally reversible.
 Grade 3 hepatic laboratory abnormalities occurred in less than 1% of patients.

 In 1-5% of patients the following adverse reactions, not already listed, were considered related to FIRMAGON by the investigator:

 The following adverse reactions, not already listed, were reported to be drug-related by the investigator in ≥ 1% of patients: erectile dysfunction, gynecomastia, hyperhidrosis, testicular atrophy, and diarrhea.

 The safety of FIRMAGON administered monthly was evaluated further in an extension study in 385 patients who completed the above active-controlled trial.
-Of the 385 patients, 251 patients continued treatment with FIRMAGON and 135 patients crossed over from treatment with leuprolide to FIRMAGON.
+Of the 385 patients, 251 patients continued treatment with FIRMAGON and 135 patients crossed over treatment from leuprolide to FIRMAGON.
 The median treatment duration on the extension study was approximately 43 months (range 1 to 58 months).
-The most common adverse reactions reported in ≥ 10% of the patients were injection site reactions (e.g., pain, erythema, swelling, induration or inflammation), pyrexia, hot flush, weight loss or gain, fatigue, increases in serum levels of hepatic transaminases and GGT.
+The most common adverse reactions reported in > 10% of the patients were injection site reactions (e.g., pain, erythema, swelling, induration or inflammation), pyrexia, hot flush, weight loss or gain, fatigue, increases in serum levels of hepatic transaminases and GGT.
 One percent of patients had injection site infections including abscess.
 Hepatic laboratory abnormalities in the extension study included the following: Grade ½ elevations in hepatic transaminases occurred in 47% of patients and Grade 3 elevations occurred in 1% of patients.